Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for the General Case

-\end{itemize} \end{lemma} Similar to the proof of Theorem \ref{thm:consistent}, the subgradient given in \eqref{eqn:subgrad-general} does not depend on the cube and the consistent permutation we choose.
-The subgradient estimators defined in \eqref{eqn:stochastic-subgrad} and \eqref{eqn:stochastic-subgrad-1} are still valid in the general case.
-Thus, changing the orthogonal projection to
+\end{itemize} \end{lemma} Similar to the proof of Theorem \ref{thm:consistent}, the subgradient given in \eqref{eqn:subgrad-general} does not depend on the hypercube and the consistent permutation we choose.
+The subgradient estimator defined in \eqref{eqn:stochastic-subgrad} is still valid in the general case.
+Thus, \revisee{changing the orthogonal projection to be